lovell/sharp/docs/install.md

 The `npm install --ignore-scripts=false` flag must be used when `npm` has been configured to ignore installation scripts.

-Check the output of running `npm install --verbose sharp` for useful error messages.
+Check the output of running `npm install --verbose --foreground-scripts sharp` for useful error messages.

 ## Apple M1